vgwb/Antura/docs/en/content/topics/index.md

 ---

 ### mountain tools {#mountain_tools}
-- Description: what we need to stay ssafe in the mountain
+- Description: what we need to stay safe in the mountain
 - Importance: Medium
 - Target Age: Ages6to10
 - Core card: